India's L&T looking overseas to beat local slowdown

 PROJECT DEFERRALS

-India is likely to grow at around 7.6 percent in the 12 months to March 2012 compared with 8.5 percent a year earlier, according to a Reuters poll.
-Industrial output has slowed, consumer confidence is waning and investments are being put on hold.
+"The opportunity spectrum around this time last year was coming around to $100 billion," said Shankar Raman.
+"We find that half of those $100 billion has got deferred."

-"The (domestic) opportunity spectrum around this time last year was coming around to $100 billion," said Shankar Raman.
-"We find that half of that $100 billion has got deferred."
+Larsen shares erased early gains of 0.7 percent and fell 1.7 percent on Monday after the comments, before paring the loss to 0.6 percent by late morning in a subdued Mumbai market down 1.4 percent.

 Larsen will not reduce its prices in a quest to secure market share, Shankar Raman said, and would instead focus on reducing costs and increasing productivity across the firm as it works through an order book worth around $28 billion.